[UPDATED 2019] ULTIMATE SOUTHEAST ASIA TRAVEL BUDGET:

 - Vietnam – 3 weeks on a motorbike | 2.5 weeks on public transportations

-NOTE: If your time permits, stay as long as you can to explore the small and unbeaten areas of each destination.
-There is no such thing as “I stayed too long here”.
+TIP: If your time permits, stay as long as you can to explore the small and unbeaten areas of each destination.
+You can never stay too long in places that you find fascinating.

 SOUTHEAST ASIA TRAVEL BUDGET PER COUNTRY